 Consequentialist theories are often exciting and tempting as they give us a real chance at having a universalizable theory of morality and justice.
-As a moral theory, one can look at the different flavors of consequentialism and evaluate them against a range of features of plausible moral theories, noting if each of those features are accounted for by each theory.
+As a moral theory, one can look at the different flavors of consequentialism and evaluate them against a range of features of plausible moral theories, noting if each of those features is accounted for by each theory.

 In this paper, I propose a number of features that we expect to exist in plausible moral theories.
-I discussing these features in general, mostly appealing to intuition to justify why we expect these features.
+I discuss these features in general, mostly appealing to intuition to justify why we expect these features.
 The features, roughly, are: the existence of permissible morally good acts that go beyond what is morally required; reasonable level of blameworthiness of moral agents; and finally, the moral impermissibility to compel others to do the right thing on certain occasions.

-In particular, I will spend some time examining objective act consequentialism, and expected value (subjective) act consequentialism, and discuss a number of remedies, including scalar utilitarianism, satisficing consequentialism and progressive consequentialism, in an effort to address some of these worries.
+In particular, I will spend some time examining objective act consequentialism, and expected value (subjective) act consequentialism, and discuss a number of remedies, including scalar utilitarianism, satisficing consequentialism, and progressive consequentialism, in an effort to address some of these worries.
 Different moral theories will be appropriate in addressing these different worries.

 The moral ought: permissibility and requirements